Skip to main content

 Code Change Regression: CPU Congestion

 After a version upgrade, application containers experience high CPU usage, leading to performance degradation or unresponsiveness.
 This issue impacts the system's ability to handle requests effectively, potentially causing downtime or delays for end users.
+High CPU usage post-upgrade typically stems from changes in the application code, dependencies, or configurations.

 Code Change Regression: Database Connection Pool Saturated